wKovacs64/tsdx-treeshaking-test/README.md

 This will build the component library with `tsdx`, then build the Gatsby consumer site, and finally open the Webpack Bundle Analyzer for the production Gatsby build at `http://127.0.0.1:8888/`.
-You can then use the "search modules" functionality to search for "emotion" (you don't want to find it).
+You can then use the "search modules" functionality to search for "emotion" (you don't want to find it, but you will).